-In September 2018, Darren and his wife Johanna decided to pack up their things and leave Cape Town, South Africa for the (literally) greener pastures of Ireland.
-Darren chats to Expat Arrivals about life on the Emerald Isle, why he feels he made the right move and what he loves most about his adopted country.
+In September 2018, Darren and his wife Johanna decided to pack up their things and leave Cape Town, South Africa, for the (literally) greener pastures of Ireland.
+Darren chats with Expat Arrivals about life on the Emerald Isle, why he feels he made the right move, and what he loves most about his adopted country.
 Follow him on Twitter.

 For more on expat life in Dublin, read our Moving to Dublin guide.